ericrglass/fastify-normalize-request-reply/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ericrglass/fastify-normalize-request-reply/badge.svg?branch=master)](https://coveralls.io/github/ericrglass/fastify-normalize-request-reply?branch=master)
 [![Known Vulnerabilities](https://snyk.io/test/github/ericrglass/fastify-normalize-request-reply/badge.svg)](https://snyk.io/test/github/ericrglass/fastify-normalize-request-reply)

+## NOTE

+This middleware does not support Express middleware that goes beyond simple request and response interaction.
+If the Express middleware has a UI with a template engine view; utilizes the Express routers; or starts its own instance of Express, then it is not supported.

+## Description

 A plugin for [Fastify](https://www.fastify.io/) version 2.x that utilizes the [Hook onRequest with addHook](https://github.com/fastify/fastify/blob/master/docs/Hooks.md) to normalize the Fastify request and reply to the [Express](https://expressjs.com/) version 4.x request and response.
-This allows middleware, like [swagger-stats](http://swaggerstats.io/), that was originally written for Express to be be utilized within Fastify.
+This allows middleware with interaction with the request and response that was originally written for Express to be be utilized within Fastify.

 ## Install